 - Pedunculated on a long stalk inside or outside the uterus

-The specific cause of fibroids is not known with precision, as there are believed to be several factors that may lead to the formation of the tumors.
-These include hormones such as estrogen and progesterone, as well as genetic mutations.
+The specific cause of fibroids is not known with precision, as there are believed to be several factors that may lead to the formation of these tumors.
+These factors include hormones such as estrogen and progesterone, as well as genetic mutations.

-Women with uterine fibroids may notice that they grow in size when they are pregnant, due to the hormonal changes.
+Women with uterine fibroids may notice that they grow in size when they are pregnant due to the hormonal changes that arise during this time.
 This can cause more severe symptoms, which usually return to their original state after the birth of the baby.

 The severity of presenting symptoms differs greatly between affected women and is associated with the size and number of uterine fibroids.
 Symptoms may include: